wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 #### 11. `edge_added`

 Emitted when an edge (dependency) is added between nodes in a `Graph` instance.
+Includes the execution step number if context is available.

 ```json
 {